rabinderFuturescape/Member_Staff_Flutter/README_ALL_DUES_REPORT.md

 | committee | ✅ Full Society Report |
 | member    | ❌ Only own dues (existing) |

+### Authentication with OneSSO

+The All Dues Report feature is secured using OneSSO (Keycloak) authentication:

+- **Token-Based Authentication**: All API requests require a valid JWT token issued by Keycloak
+- **Role-Based Access Control**: Only users with the 'committee' role can access the report
+- **Token Validation**: Tokens are validated for authenticity, expiration, and proper issuer
+- **Automatic Token Refresh**: Expired tokens are automatically refreshed when possible

 ## Implementation Details

 ### Backend (Laravel)